 Wallick has lived in South Africa for twelve years with his South African wife and their three children.
 With “mixed feelings,” he’ll soon return to the US.

 In 2015 Wallick created Schalk Visser and Bryan Wallick Concert Promotions.
-He “performs with many of his artists in recitals around South Africa”.
+He “performs with many of his artists in recitals throughout South Africa”.
 The audience loved his flawless performance of Barber’s Piano Concerto!

 “In Middle Europe, Tchaikovsky’s Symphony No. 4 sometimes receives the nickname Fatum or Fate.”